How To Photograph The Best Hummingbird Photography By Nature Photographer Meta Gatschenberger

-Meta’s Best Hummingbird Photography Tips
+Meta’s Best Hummingbird Photography Tips For Beginners

-Being a Professional Macro Photographer, Meta found that her Minolta AF 100mm f/2.8 Macro Lens (Photo: Left) and Sony AF 100mm f/2.8 Macro Lens worked the best for Hummingbird Photography, due to its very short (35cm) Minimum Focal Distance (MFD) and fast f/2.8 Aperture.
+Being a Macro Photographer, Meta found that her Minolta AF 100mm f/2.8 Macro Lens (Photo: Left) and Sony AF 100mm f/2.8 Macro Lens worked the best for Hummingbird Photography, due to its very short (35cm) Minimum Focal Distance (MFD) and fast f/2.8 Aperture.
 You can also use the shorter Sony 50mm f/2.8 Macro Lens.

-This Multiple Low Power Flash Method uses Wireless Flash Photography to control the Four Remote Sony HVL-F45RM Flash Units, with one Top Mounted Controller Flash on her Sony Digital Camera (Photo: Left).
+The Multiple Low Power Flash Method uses Wireless Flash Photography to control the Four Remote Sony HVL-F45RM Flash Units, with one Top Mounted Controller Flash on her Sony Digital Camera (Photo: Left).
 To save money, Meta purchased all of her 5 Sony Flash Units used from amazon.

 The Camera’s Sony HVL-F45RM Flash is the Controller Flash (CTRL) for the Four Remote Sony HVL-F45RM Flash Units (RMT).